Serverket/jg-travelex/README.md

 - Surcharge factors (fixed or percentage)
 - Discounts (fixed or percentage)

-### 🗃️ Database Setup
+### 🗃️ Database
-The application uses MySQL for data persistence.
-Configure your database connection in `backend/.env`.
+Uses Supabase PostgreSQL with Row Level Security.
+The application connects directly to Supabase from the frontend.

 ### 🔑 API Security
-Make sure to set strong credentials for your database in the backend .env file.
-For production, consider implementing proper JWT expiration and refresh mechanisms.
+The application uses Supabase's built-in security features:
+- Row Level Security (RLS) policies for data isolation
+- Environment-based credential management
+- No hardcoded secrets in source code
+- Admin user creation via secure scripts (not stored in repo)

 ### 🗺️ Google Maps API
 To obtain a Google Maps API Key: